shinra-corp/MerkleTreeMultiProofs/README.md

 ## Context

 Merkle tree is a data structure that calculates each node value by hashing the values of two subnodes.
-If you don't know much about Merkle Tree please refer to : XXXX to get the basic idea.
+If you don't know much about Merkle Tree please refer to : [article](https://medium.com/hackernoon/merkle-trees-181cb4bc30b4) and [wikipidia](https://en.wikipedia.org/wiki/Merkle_tree) to get an basic idea.

 The main point of using a Merkle Tree is data integrity checks.
 You can recalculate the tree from the leaves (most bottom nodes) until the root (most upper node) and check if the data was temper in the same way.